triposat/triposat/README.md

-👋 Hi, I'm Satyam!
+👋 Hello, I'm Satyam Tripathi.

-At 23, I'm a Python Developer, Technical Blogger, and Content Strategist specializing in web data collection.
+As a 23-year-old Python Developer, Technical Blogger, and Content Strategist, I specialize in web data collection and have developed expertise in delivering high-impact content for various clients.

-🛠 Client work: github.com/triposat/published-blogs
+🛠 Client Portfolio: github.com/triposat/published-blogs
-🏆 Achievement: 85+ blogs ranking on Google's first page 📬 Reach me: tripathisatyam5721@gmail.com
+🏆 Achievement: Over 85 blogs ranked on the first page of Google 📬 Contact: tripathisatyam5721@gmail.com

-P.S.
-Try Googling "Satyam Tripathi Blog" for more! 😉
+Feel free to explore more by searching "Satyam Tripathi Blog" on Google.